TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Creation/Index.rst

 necessary anymore, or that all updates were completed successfully, the wizard should be marked as done.
 To mark the wizard as done, call :php:`$this->markWizardAsDone`.

-The state is persisted in :file:`LocalConfiguration.php`.
+The state of completed wizards is persisted in the TYPO3 system registry.